 May I end by reading from one of my favourite books, The Life of Robert Dodsley, “… for the real money lay in ownership of copyrights, not in the retailing… booksellers were the entrepreneurs who purchased rights from authors, and, binding to others, merchandised and finished the product through advertisement and trade distribution.”

-2011 Annie was made Grantee for Bibliophile books of a Royal Warrant, By Royal Appointment, Booksellers to HRH The Duke of Edinburgh.
+2011 Annie Quigley was made Grantee for Bibliophile Ltd of a Royal Warrant, By Royal Appointment, Booksellers to HRH The Duke of Edinburgh.

-213 Annie Quigley was elected to the Council of the Windsor, Eton & District Royal Warrant Holders Association and became
+2013 Elected to the Council of the Windsor, Eton & District Royal Warrant Holders Association.

-2016 Vice President then President in 2016.
-As President, she presented Her Majesty The Queen with a handmade saddle for her 90th birthday from the Association.
+2016 As President presented Her Majesty The Queen with a handmade saddle for her 90th birthday from the Association.

-In 2020 she was elected Windsor Representative on the national Royal Warrant Holders Association Council.
+2020 Elected Windsor Representative on the national Royal Warrant Holders Association Council.